thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

 - **Touch sensors**: Naturally detect "nothing" when not in contact with surface.
 - **Vision sensors**: Always detect something (even if just background), making the definition of "off-object" more complex and context-dependent.

 Taking this into consideration, we treat "null features" as the absence of morphological information tied to the tracked object only when the center pixel’s semantic ID is zero (i.e. no object at that location).
+If the sensor lands on another object (semantic ID > 0), morphological pose and curvature are still computed for that surface and `on_object` remains 1, even though the appearance cues may change.

 ## Proposed Implementation